GrowthTech2023/GhostMe/Team_manual.md

 Here is a brief overview of what each directory and file will do:

-1. The `backend` directory will contain all the server-side code written in Python Flask.
+1. The `server` directory will contain all the server-side code written in Python Flask.

-2. The `app` directory inside `backend` will contain the main application code.
+2. The `app` directory inside `server` will contain the main application code.

 3. The `api` directory inside `app` will contain all the API endpoints required by the front-end.